 - Desertion by the other spouse

-Under the new proposals the spouse will simply have to show that the marriage has irretrievably broken down, without the need to blame.
+Under new proposals the spouse will simply have to show that the marriage has irretrievably broken down; without the need to blame.

 Furthermore, the ability of the spouse receiving the petition to contest the divorce is expected to be removed.
-Contested divorce proceedings are rare and are an expensive and time-consuming process generating further unpleasantness and ill feeling between the parties.
+Contested divorce proceedings are rare and can be an expensive and time-consuming process.
+They can also generate further unpleasantness and ill feeling between the parties.

 It is expected that the new legislation will also introduce a six month minimum period that must elapse between the time that the divorce petition is sent to the court and the divorce being final.
 This will give separating spouses time to reflect and decide on whether to continue with the divorce before the marriage is finally brought to an end.